Interoperability

 https://saalck-uky.primo.exlibrisgroup.com/discovery/openurl?

-My students often identify great problems to solve or are the source of great ideas.
-In a previous semester, one of my students in my electronic resource management class noticed that Zotero has a locate menu that uses OpenURL resolvers to look up items in a library.
+In a previous semester, one of my students in my electronic resource management class noticed that Zotero has a locate menu.
+The locate menu uses OpenURL resolvers to look up items in a library.
 By default, Zotero uses WorldCat, but it can use a specific institution's OpenURL resolver.
-I had completely forgotten about this.
-When I investigated whether my institution was listed in the Zotero locate menu, I found that it was not nor was it listed on Zotero's page of OpenURL resolvers.
+I had forgotten about this.
+When I investigated whether my institution was listed in the Zotero locate menu, I found that it was not listed on Zotero's page of OpenURL resolvers.

 At the time, I didn't know what my institution's exact OpenURL was, but I was able to figure it out by comparing the syntax and values from other Primo URLs listed on Zotero's page of OpenURL resolvers.
 By comparing these OpenURLs, I was able to derive my institution's specific OpenURL (base component plus institutional info), which is: